 Elections are held between 7am to 10pm on the selected date.

-If you are unsure where your polling station is located please call 01443 490100.
+If you are unsure where your polling station is located, please contact Electoral Services on 01443 490100.

 Help us improve - don't include personal or financial information, e.g. your National Insurance number or credit card details.